Alter Ego: Dr. Robert Bruce Banner

 The original version of the Hulk, born the night after Bruce Banner was hit by the Gamma Bomb, possessed of a fierce hatred for Banner and humanity as a whole, but not without some noble elements.

 With various retcons over the years, the waters are muddied whether this Hulk is the same being as the Savage Hulk, Joe Fixit, the Devil Hulk himself, or even possibly some other personality.
+For convenience, he gets his own folder.

 - Commonality Connection: Struck up a friendship with Namor the Sub-Mariner on basis that they both hated humans.
 Given Namor was in a distinctly villainous sort of phase at the time, might count as Villainous Friendship.